smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### CONSTRAINTS
 [Table Of Contents](#table-of-contents)

-SQL provides the following contraints; NOT NULL, PRIMARY KEY, FOREIGN KEY.
-UNIQUE, and CHECK CONSTRAINTS.
+SQL provides the following contraints; `NOT NULL`, `PRIMARY KEY`, `FOREIGN KEY`. `UNIQUE`, and `CHECK CONSTRAINTS`.

 ---------------------------------------------------------
 **PRIMARY KEYS**

 The `PRIMARY KEY` syntax will create a `CLUSTERED INDEX` unless specified otherwise.
-The following statements will error as a 'PRIMARY KEY' does not allow for NULL markers.
+The following statements will error as a `PRIMARY KEY` does not allow for NULL markers.

 ```sql
 ALTER TABLE ##TableA